cs221-s22/cs221-s22.github.io/syllabus.markdown

 ---

 ## Learning Objectives
-Our objectives are to learn:
+Upon completion of this course the students will have learned the following topics:
-1. How to develop and debug software in the Linux command line environment
+1. How to develop and debug software in the Linux command line environment (lab01 and ongoing)
-1. How to develop software in the C language
+1. How to develop software in the C language (all projects)
-1. How to handle files and network connections
+1. How to handle files and network connections (project01, project03)
-1. How to represent numbers in binary and hexadecimal
+1. How to represent numbers in binary and hexadecimal (project04)
-1. How data is represented in memory, including C pointers
+1. How data is represented in memory, including C pointers (project02, project04)
-1. How to write memory-safe and secure code in C
+1. How to write memory-safe and secure code in C (project02, project04)

 ## Assessments
-1. Fill these in
+1. Projects are the main assessment tool for the course.
+The project corresponding to each learning outcome is shown in parentheses above.
+1. Projects will be graded for both correctness (using an automated tool) and comprehension (using 1:1 interactive grading meetings with the instructor or TA)
+1. Low-stakes labs will build into each project
+1. The final exam will be comprehensive over the semester's work

+## Grading Breakdown
+1. Class participation: 10%
+1. Labs: 10%
+1. Projects: 60%
+1. Final Exam: 20%

 ## Course Policies
-1. Class Participation counts, including attendance, asking questions and answering my questions, office hours, and Piazza
+1. Class Participation counts, including attendance, asking questions and answering my questions, office hours, and CampusWire
 1. Neatness counts; we will discuss how to write readable and maintainable code
 1. Original Work
     1. You may get explanatory help from the instructor, TAs, friends, tutors, or Internet sites